 Write KVL equation

 Now apply KVL at each closed loop and write the equation for each loop.
-All the voltage produced should be equal to all the voltage drop.
+All the voltage produced should be equal to all the voltage drops.

 Combine equations